citizenlab/chat-censorship/wechat/README.md

 # Documenting Censorship on WeChat

-Datasets of keywords, URLs, and images found blocked on WeChat.
+This directory contains datasets of keywords, URLs, and images found blocked on WeChat across a number of our reports.

 ## Reports